 Digestion and Aging

 As we age, there are factors that contribute to the slowing of the digestive system.
-Constipation is more common because of low-fiber diets, sedentary lifestyle, lack of exercise, and not drinking enough fluids.1 Medications can also affect the digestive system, especially as people grow older and establish new medication routines.
+Occasional constipation is more common because of low-fiber diets, sedentary lifestyle, lack of exercise, and not drinking enough fluids.1 Medications can also affect the digestive system, especially as people grow older and establish new medication routines.